If your Hitachi TV has sound but no picture, then you’ll be pleased to know that it’s actually pretty easy to fix at home with only a few basic tools.

 3. Change Problematic HDMI Inputs

-There’s a strong possibility that an HDMI connection is automatically switching your input even though it is not sending a full signal, resulting in a black screen on your TV.
+There’s a strong possibility that an HDMI connection is automatically switching your input even though it is not sending a full signal, resulting in a black screen on your TV, also a common cause of horizontal lines on Hitachi TVs.

 This comes down to either a: